Hip-hop wealth is referenced in rap songs, pop songwriting, and has been all over music for decades. Here’s why.

-Though hip hop gets a lot of flak for the bling and wealth it speaks about, let’s face it, most genres of music have go-to subjects that establish one thing – status.
-For example, country music, it’s all about “being country”; at the height of rock music’s day, it was songs about fast cars, masculine dominance, and picking up women; and in contemporary dance music, it’s about how much you can party.
+In country music, it’s all about “being country”.
+At the height of rock music’s day, it was songs about fast cars, masculine dominance, and picking up women.
+In contemporary dance music, it’s about how much you can party.